soflyy/wp-all-import-action-reference/README.md

 * [wp_all_import_image_filename](all-import/wp_all_import_image_filename.php) - Allows customizing the names of imported images.
 * [wp_all_import_images_uploads_dir](all-import/wp_all_import_images_uploads_dir.php) - Allows customizing the path in which media is uploaded.
 * [wp_all_import_handle_upload](all-import/wp_all_import_handle_upload.php) - Filters the data array for attachments & images uploaded through WP All Import.
+* [wpallimport_after_images_import](all-import/wpallimport_after_images_import.php) - Called after images are imported, but only when "Keep images currently in Media Library" is enabled.

 ## WP-All-Export